s-zeid/DerpScrubber/README.markdown

 DerpScrubber.setAvailablePercent(percent)
 -----------------------------------------
 Sets the percentage of the bar which is available to use to the given value.
+You may include a percent sign at the end of the number if it is a string.
 The highlighted area will be adjusted to reflect this change. `onMove` callbacks are **not** called.
 Defaults to 1.

 Useful for cases when only part of the bar should be useable, such as when only part of a video or song has been loaded.